 Santa Clara Area Attractions

 Things To Do in Santa Clara, San Jose, and Silicon Valley California

 Santa Clara, California Attractions

-Explore Santa Clara attractions and exciting things to do in San Jose, California and throughout the San Francisco Bay Area.
+Explore Santa Clara attractions and exciting things to do in Santa Clara, California and throughout the San Francisco Bay Area.
 Santa Clara is home to leading businesses headquarters, exciting recreation at championship golf courses, world-class shopping, award-winning wineries, and acclaimed universities.

 Nearby downtown San Jose offers the sophisticated pleasures of world-class museums, top-notch gourmet restaurants and entertainment at SAP Center.

 There are also great things to do with kids in downtown San Jose like the Children's Discovery Museum.
 More great family fun can be found at California's Great America, Winchester Mystery House, the Santa Cruz Beach Boardwalk, Raging Waters, the Intel Museum, the Tech Museum and Bonfante Gardens.
 Come, experience Santa Clara's unique charm, culture and character.
 The Biltmore Hotel and Suites offers the ideal place to see it all.

 Levi's Stadium is the Home of the San Francisco 49ers and the premier sports and entertainment venue in the world.
 Levi's Stadium is known for being the most high-tech stadium in the world and was officially recognized as Sports Facility of the Year by Sports Business Journal.
 The $1.2 billion venue has 1.85 million square feet, seats approximately 68,500 and features 165 luxury suites and 8,500 club seats.